cpaggen/blastradius-ec2/README.md

 **Using a remote backend is strongly encouraged; without one you will have a hard time destroying your infrastructure using Terraform!**

+This repo is linked to a spacelift.io stack.